'Far from over': Victoria's flood horror tipped to escalate further

-Hundreds of properties are underwater or isolate and thousands of people remain without power, as the flood emergency across three Australian states worsens.
+Hundreds of properties are underwater or isolated and thousands of people remain without power, as the flood emergency across three Australian states worsens.

-There are about 500 inundated homes and a further 500 isolated in Victoria alone, which has been hit hardest by the crisis – the worse in decades in many areas.
+There are about 500 inundated homes and a further 500 isolated in Victoria alone, which has been hit hardest by the crisis – the worst in decades in many areas.

 Premier Daniel Andrews said about 1500 displaced Victorians had already applied for emergency payments to cover accommodation, food and medical costs.